archlinux/archinstall/README.md

 ## Run on Live-CD (Python):

     # wget https://raw.githubusercontent.com/Torxed/archinstall/master/archinstall.py
-    # pacman -S --noconfirm python; python archinstall.py --default
+    # pacman -S --noconfirm python; python archinstall.py

-This will install a basic Arch Linux, with minimal interaction, on the first drive it finds or on user-selected drive if many exists. *(Use `--drive=/dev/sdb` to change the desired destination to skip interaktion)*
+This will start a guided install.
+Add `--default` for unattended.

 > NOTE: Follow [ArchISO](https://wiki.archlinux.org/index.php/archiso)'s guide on how to create your own ISO or use a pre-built [guided ISO](https://hvornum.se/archiso/) to skip the python installation step, or to create auto-installing ISO templates.
-Below is examples and a cheat sheet on how to create such a ISO *(with different flavors)*.
+Fruther down are examples and cheat sheets on how to create different live ISO's.

 ## Run on Live-CD (Binary)